Lightning-Universe/lightning-flash/docs/source/reference/image_classification_multi_label.rst

         ├── tt0326965.jpg
         ...

-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we need to create the :class:`~flash.image.ImageClassificationData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we need to create the :class:`~flash.image.classification.data.ImageClassificationData`.
-We first create a function (``load_data``) to extract the list of images and associated labels which can then be passed to :meth:`~flash.image.ImageClassificationData.from_files`.
+We first create a function (``load_data``) to extract the list of images and associated labels which can then be passed to :meth:`~flash.image.classification.data.ImageClassificationData.from_files`.
-We select a pre-trained backbone to use for our :class:`~flash.image.ImageClassifier` and fine-tune on the posters data.
+We select a pre-trained backbone to use for our :class:`~flash.image.classification.model.ImageClassifier` and fine-tune on the posters data.
-We then use the trained :class:`~flash.image.ImageClassifier` for inference.
+We then use the trained :class:`~flash.image.classification.model.ImageClassifier` for inference.
 Finally, we save the model.
 Here's the full example: